Back

 General

-The standard work week in Estonia consists of 40 hours a week, typically 8 hours a day for a five-day work week.
+The standard work week in Estonia consists of 40 hours a week, typically 8 hours per day for a five-day work week.

 Overtime